This is a continuation of practical tips for fasting. Let’s start with some common questions.

 What to expect

 The amount of weight lost varies tremendously from person to person.
-The longer that you have struggled with obesity, the more difficult you’ll find it to lose weight.
+The longer that you have struggled with obesity, the more difficult you may find it to lose weight.
 Certain medications may make it hard to lose weight.
 You must simply persist and be patient.

 You’ll probably eventually experience a weight-loss plateau.
 Changing either your fasting or dietary regimen, or both, may help.
-Some patients increase fasting from twenty-four-hour periods to thirty-six-hour periods, or try a forty-eight-hour fast.
-Some may try eating only once a day, every day.
-Others may try a continuous fast for an entire week.
 Changing the fasting protocol is often what’s required to break through a plateau.

 Fasting is no different than any other skill in life.
 Practice and support are essential to performing it well.
 Although it has been a part of human culture forever, many people in North America have never fasted in their lives.
 Therefore, fasting has been feared and rejected by mainstream nutritional authorities as difficult and dangerous.
 The truth, in fact, is radically different.